-Williams’s many television projects include a Golden Globe® Award-nominated performance in “A Streetcar Named Desire,” an Emmy® Award-nominated performance in HBO’s “The Late Shift,” Hallmark Hall of Fame’s “Front of the Class" and the Hallmark Movies & Mysteries Original “Beyond the Blackboard” as well as Lifetime’s “The Staircase Murders.”
+Williams’s many television projects include a Golden Globe® Award-nominated performance in “A Streetcar Named Desire,” an Emmy® Award-nominated performance in HBO’s “The Late Shift,” HBO’s “Confirmation,” Hallmark Hall of Fame’s “Front of the Class," the Hallmark Movies & Mysteries originals “Rocky Mountain Christmas” and “Beyond the Blackboard” as well as Lifetime’s “The Staircase Murders.”
 He has also appeared in such series as The CW’s “Heartland,” ABC’s “Brothers & Sisters” and had a lead role in The WB’s “Everwood,” for which he earned two SAG Award nominations.

 Williams’s extensive stage work has continued, both on and off Broadway, including roles in “The Pirates of Penzance,” “Over Here,” and “Once in a Lifetime.”
 He received Theater World Awards for his work in “Captains Courageous” and Stephen Sondheim’s “Follies.”
 His costar in the latter, Gregory Harrison, recurred as his on-screen brother Thomas on “Chesapeake Shores.”